Insert and Embed an Object in Excel

-2. Excel is generally used for Data Tables/ Charts and if you want to use big text bodies to explain the data tables in a Worksheet you can create a separate embedded file within the Worksheet instead of creating a separate file or writing a large amount of text in Excel Worksheet.
+2. Excel is generally used for Data Tables/ Charts, and if you want to use big text bodies to explain the data tables in a Worksheet, you can create a separate embedded file within the Worksheet instead of creating a separate file or writing a large amount of text in Excel Worksheet.

-3. Embedded files keep the worksheet presentation limited to required data only and any extra comments, notes or information can be kept within the Embedded file which allows users to focus on the key information and other information can be seen on need the only basis by accessing the Embedded file.
+3. Embedded files keep the worksheet presentation limited to required data only, and any extra comments, notes, or information can be kept within the Embedded file, which allows users to focus on the key information and other information can be seen on need the only basis by accessing the Embedded file.

-4. Embedded files are preferred option compared to link to file option when you need to send the Worksheet to someone working on different computer/ laptop since the link to file will only work if the source file is saved on the same device as the worksheet itself since Embedded files are saved within the Excel file.
+4. Embedded files are the preferred option compared to link to file option when you need to send the Worksheet to someone working on a different computer/ laptop since the link to file will only work if the source file is saved on the same device as the worksheet itself since Embedded files are saved within the Excel file.